Luna3934/EmpressCards/README.md

 ## How to Install

 - Find "Releases" on the right side and click on the latest
     - Windows: Click the .exe file
+        - Windows if "Windows protected your PC" pops up, click "More info" then "Run anyway"
     - Mac: Click the .dmg file
 - Once it downloads, double click to open the installer
 - Click through the installer until it finishes